Join_list

 Your instructor will teach the class partly in English and partly in Spanish.

-Beginning 3: For our continuing Beginning 2 students and for new students at the same level, Beginning 3 is for those who are already reasonably comfortable with the basics.
-This level is for students who have already learned about reflexive verbs and the preterite tense and are ready to move on to the imperfect (past) and future tenses.
-You will expand your reading, writing and speaking skills beyond the basics.
+Beginning 3: For our continuing Beginning 2 students and new students who already have an equivalent background.
+You should already have learned about the present tense, reflexive verbs and started the preterite tense and be ready to move on to the imperfect (past), future, conditional and compound tenses.
+We will expand your reading, writing and speaking skills beyond the basics.
+You'll start to converse in class.
+You will be reading brief novels written for novice readers.
+You will feel improving confidence with your communication skills.

-Students should expect to take Beginning 3 for two sessions before being ready to move on to the Intermediate level.
+Students should expect to be at the Beginning 3 level for more than one session before being ready to move on to the Intermediate level.

-Not to overlook listening skills, your instructor will teach the class as much as possible in Spanish, but use English as necessary for your understanding.
+To improve listening skills and immersion, your instructor will teach the class as much as possible in Spanish, but use English as necessary for your understanding.

-Intermediate: This is your level if you already have a reasonably good knowledge of basic Spanish, but want to increase your proficiency in understanding, speaking, reading and writing.
-You should already be familiar with the present, preterite, imperfect and future tenses.
-You will improve your proficiency with these tenses and move on to cover verb tenses including the conditional, imperative and subjunctive mood.
+Intermediate: This is your level if you already reasonably capable with basic Spanish, but want to increase your proficiency in understanding, speaking, reading and writing.
+You should already be familiar with the present, preterite, imperfect, future, conditional, imperative and compound tenses.
+We will continue to work with these tenses to improve your proficiency with them.
+We will also work with the subjunctive mood in this level.

 You will also continue to expand your vocabulary and other aspects of grammar.
 You will be working with more reading, writing and conversation.
 Intermediate students should be able to converse (errors to be expected).
 At this level, students should have a strong enough base to start putting things together into conversation, and doing so will be part of the class format.

-Students should expect to be at the Intermediate level for two sessions before being ready to move on to the Advanced level.
+Students should expect to be at the Intermediate level for two or more sessions before being ready to move on to the Advanced level.

-Your instructor will teach the class primarily in Spanish, using English as necessary for your understanding.
+Your instructor will teach the class primarily in Spanish, using English as little as possible, as necessary for your understanding.

 More about the Intermediate Class....

 We have found that adults at this level benefit from a mix of both grammar and conversation practice, and this class includes considerable conversation.
 Your instructor will plan the lessons to integrate the two and help you habitualize correct sentences and usage.
-Conversation will also stimulate you to begin thought>to>talk speech where you don't translate everything in your head -- an important step toward fluency.
+Conversation will also stimulate you to begin thought>to>talk speaking where you don't translate everything in your head -- an important step toward fluency.
+You will find yourself thinking less about every word and becoming more comfortable and effective in conversation.

-You should already be familiar with the following verb tenses: present, preterite, imperfect, future, conditional, imperative, and subjunctive mood.
-You should expect to improve your proficiency in these tenses, integrating them more and more into your repertoire.
-Advanced students will also learn and use the compound tenses.
+You should already be familiar with the following verb tenses: present, preterite, imperfect, future, conditional, imperative, compound (perfect tenses) and subjunctive mood.
+You should expect to considerably improve your proficiency in these tenses, integrating them more and more into your repertoire.
 This level has much more emphasis on conversation.
 It is for students who already have a good knowledge base but need to more fully integrate it into their use of the language.
 The class is taught entirely in Spanish and students are expected to use only Spanish during the class.
-We use textbooks that are written in Spanish.
+We also use written materials that are in Spanish.

 More about the Advanced Class....

 The Advanced class includes a significant amount of conversation.
-We have found that adults at this level need a mix of both grammar and conversation.
+We have found that adults at this level need both grammar review and conversation.
 Your instructor will plan the lessons to integrate the two.
 In this way, you will assimilate and retain what you learn.
 Conversation will help you retain what you learn and what you already know while improving your fluency.
 This is guided practice, which ensures that you do not perpetuate mistakes and turn them into bad habits.
-You'll like the various special projects we do in the class and the enjoyable mix of grammar with conversation. ¡Imperdible!
+You'll like the various special projects we do in the class and the enjoyable mix of language skill building with conversation.

 Spanish for Travelers: This is a special short-course for those who plan to travel to a Spanish-speaking country and want to learn Spanish language basics for their trip.
 It is for beginners with little to no previous experience with the Spanish language.You will learn the things that travelers need for everyday situations, including pronunciation, greetings, asking directions, shopping, ordering at the restaurant, using public transportation and more.